 - Is there anything that can be done to reduce the impact of side effects or the risks?

-- Does the treatment interact with or counteract any other treatments I am taking?
+- Does the treatment affect any other treatments I am taking, either for MS or for other health issues?

 - How long will I need treatment for?